 Every August since 1899, the Tontitown Grape Festival, sponsored by St. Joseph's Church, has been the scene of fun for folks of all ages.
 One of the biggest festivals in Northwest Arkansas, the Grape Festival draws people from all over the United States and beyond.

-The City of Tontitown is starting a Farmers Market at the Harry Sbanotto Park in Tontitown!
-Beginning April 20th, vendors can come and sell their locally grown produce/products every Thursday from 7:00 am until 1:00 pm.
-The city will charge NO FEES for this first year!
+The City of Tontitown’s Farmers Market will be at the Harry Sbanotto Park in Tontitown again this year!
+Beginning May 3rd, vendors can come and sell their locally grown produce/products every Thursday from 7:00 am until 1:00 pm.
+The city will charge NO FEES again this year!
 All produce grown or products manufactured must be sourced from Washington, Benton or Madison counties to keep it “local”.